Vintage Postcards

 2800 East Colorado Blvd., Los Angeles CA 91107

-Developed to meet the needs of the changing patterns of industrial and commercial travel, the impressive Hyatt House hotel in the city of Commerce was that city's first high-rise building.
+Developed to cater to the evolving needs of industrial and commercial travel, the magnificent Hyatt House hotel in the city of Commerce stood as a symbol of progress, becoming the city's first high-rise building and a significant part of its identity.

-Built at a cost of $2.5M, the eight-story structure off the Santa Ana Freeway opened in 1964, and designed by Maxwell Starkman & Associates, with interior decor by Integrated Design Associates.
+Built at a cost of $2.5M, the eight-story structure off the Santa Ana Freeway opened in 1964 and was designed by Maxwell Starkman & Associates, with interior decor by Integrated Design Associates.

 Radisson took over the hotel in the early 1990s.
-The chain defaulted on loans and the place changed hands once again, this time as the Commerce Plaza Hotel (later razed).
+The chain defaulted on loans, and the place changed hands once again, this time with the Commerce Plaza Hotel (later razed).

 HYATT HOUSE HOTEL